Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

 ______________________

 We define a simple function that takes a Pandas DataFrame with features as input and returns a list of strings as responses.
-In the following example, we create a simple function `model_predict` that takes a Pandas DataFrame with a single feature ``question``, which is forwarded to ``llm_api`` and returns a list of strings as responses.
+In the following example, we create a simple function `model_predict` that takes a Pandas DataFrame with a single feature ``question``, forwards it to ``llm_api``, and returns a list of strings as responses.
-This function should hold the logic of the LLM API you would like to call.
+This function should contain the logic of the LLM API you would like to call.

 .. code-block:: python